Think you might have COVID-19? Traveling soon? Just want to be tested?

 In order to reduce the spread of COVID-19, we require everyone to wear a mask or face covering before arriving for testing.
 If you don’t have a mask, you can follow CDC guidelines on making a no-sew cloth face covering.
 Members of your care team will also wear masks and other personal protective equipment (PPE).

 When you arrive, follow signs or directions from clinic staff.
-In most cases, you’ll be tested for COVID-19 without leaving your car.
+In many cases, you’ll be tested for COVID-19 without leaving your car.
 This helps speed up the testing process and also helps everyone practice better social distancing.

 After your test, you can expect results through your online HealthPartners or Park Nicollet account in two to four days.
+Test results are not available over the phone.

 If you don't have an online HealthPartners or Park Nicollet account, it’s easy to create an account.
 All you need is your ID number from your insurance card to get started.